poult-lab/daily-word/english_words_ learning.md

 [adj] overinflated house prices."of a price or value"

-[adj]In recent weeks, public anger has been intensifying over Han's acceptance into MIT as there have been allegations that the high school senior has plagiarized and overinflated other credentials.
+[adj] In recent weeks, public anger has been intensifying over Han's acceptance into MIT as there have been allegations that the high school senior has plagiarized and overinflated other credentials.

-"made to seem better, worse, more important, etc. than it really is" - exaggerated-
+"made to seem better, worse, more important, etc. than it really is" - exaggerated- "言过其实的"